User login

 Managed server hosting costs

-Of course, there are costs involved in moving to managed server hosting, so be sure to consider the following points:
+There are costs and implications involved in moving to managed server hosting, so be sure to consider the following points:

-• Moving data onto managed server hosting server takes time and resources, as does moving from one hosting provider to another.
-It’s therefore important to do your research before making a decision.
+• Moving data onto managed server hosting takes time and resources, as does moving from one hosting provider to another.
+It's therefore important to do your research before deciding to shift.

 • Some simple tasks may take longer than they would on your own premises.
 For example, you may need to request a reboot of your server – whereas if it were in-house you could just go and press a button.

-• Although the upfront costs of managed server hosting tend to be much lower than having an in-house server, the ongoing costs are constant.
+• Although the upfront costs of managed server hosting tend to be much lower than having an in-house server, the ongoing costs can soon mount up.

 • There may be limits to what software your managed server hosting provider supports.
 It’s very important to discuss your requirements with them so you end up with a server which is right for the long-term.

 • Some managed server hosting providers will prevent you from changing fundamental settings.
 This is because they will manage those areas for you.
-It’s not usually a problem, but again, discuss your requirements to be sure.
+It’s not usually a problem, but again, if you have specific requirements, do your research before signing a contract.

 • There may be additional costs for exceeding data transfer limits, or for asking the managed server hosting provider to perform tasks which are not covered by standard technical support.

-In any case, remember that signing up for managed server hosting is a major decision.
-Although the initial outlay is nowhere near as much, it’s just as critical a choice as purchasing a new server to use on your premises.
+Remember that signing up for managed server hosting is a major decision.
+Although the initial outlay is nowhere near as much as buying a standalone service, it’s critical that you get it right.

 Shop around, talk to providers in detail and seek advice from your IT supplier or support firm if you’re in any doubt as to what you need.